 The Ghostlight Theatre Company was founded in 1972 by Father Louis Dolinic as the NT Summer Theatre Workshop.
 The name was changed to NT Theatre Workshop in 1983 and to the Ghostlight in 1988.
-The company's name was changed to Starry Night Theatre, inc., in 2001.
-Starry Night Theatre has produced over 170 mainstage productions including musicals, classics, dramas, comedies, children's theatre and world premieres.
-Starry Night Theatre has launched over 40 new plays that have been published and produced in 48 states, Canada, England, Ireland, Australia, New Zealand, India and Greece.
-Starry Night Theatre is a ten time winner of arts & humanities awards on the local, regional and national levels.
+The company's name was changed to Starry Night Theatre, Inc., in 2001.
+Starry Night Theatre has produced over 170 stage productions including musicals, classics, dramas, comedies, children's theatre, and world premieres.
+Starry Night Theatre has launched over 40 new plays that have been published and produced in 48 states, Canada, England, Ireland, Australia, New Zealand, India, and Greece.
+Starry Night Theatre is a ten-time winner of arts & humanities awards on the local, regional and national levels.
 In 2016, Starry Night Theatre won the Teddi Award from Camp Goods and Special Times.

-127 Years Old and Still Standing, the History of the Ghostlight Theatre...
+133 years old and still standing, the history of the Ghostlight Theatre...

-January, 2001, the church was acquired by the newly formed Starry Night Theatre Incorporation and named the Ghostlight Theatre.
-Early restoration projects included a new roof, four new forced-air furnaces, glass block windows for the basement, air-conditioning, a fresh coat of paint on the interior and exterior and installing a wheelchair lift.
-Subsequent projects have included; siding for the building, digging a trench around the basement, new ticket booth, handicap restroom, risers in the auditorium, new porch, new technical booth, art gallery and lower level restrooms have been refurbished.
-Today, the Ghostlight Theatre seats 208 on the main floor with a second floor costume shop and a set construction shop, storage, lounge, art gallery and snack bar on the lower level.
+January 2001, the church was acquired by the newly formed Starry Night Theatre, Inc. and named the Ghostlight Theatre.
+Early restoration projects included a new roof, four new forced-air furnaces, glass block windows for the basement, air-conditioning, a fresh coat of paint on the interior and exterior, and installing a wheelchair lift.
+Subsequent projects have included siding for the building, digging a trench around the basement, a new ticket booth, a handicap restroom, risers in the auditorium, a new porch, a new technical booth, an art gallery, lower level restrooms have been refurbished, and a new lounge in the lower level.
+Today, the Ghostlight Theatre seats 208 on the main floor with a second-floor costume shop and a set construction shop, storage, lounge, art gallery, and snack bar on the lower level.
 Yes, the Theatre is haunted.